History of boxing in the Philippines: Philippines' contribution to boxing

 The Philippines is one of the founding member nations of the World Boxing Council (WBC) and Oriental and Pacific Boxing Federation (OPBF).
 Filipino boxers also contributed to the history of boxing from rules and techniques to records and achievements.
 Pancho Villa is not only the first Asian and Filipino world champion but is also described as one of the cleanest boxers before the proper rules were established.
 Ceferino Garcia is credited as the inventor of the "bolo punch".
 However, according to Tahoma News-Tribune, a fellow Filipino boxer named Macario Flores was reportedly using it.
-Gabriel "Flash" Elorde still holds the record for longest reign in the super featherweight or junior lightweight (130 lbs.) division - 7 years, 2 months and 29 days with 10 title defenses.
+Gabriel "Flash" Elorde still holds the record for longest reign in the super featherweight or junior lightweight (130 lbs.) division – 7 years, 2 months and 29 days with 10 title defenses.
 His success was due to his innovative footwork and maneuvers which he learned from training Balintawak Eskrima with his father "Tatang" Elorde who was the Eskrima champion of Cebu.
 Elorde's style from eskrima has been adopted by many boxers, including his friend Muhammad Ali, which influenced the out-boxer style of boxing.

 While Donnie Nietes holds as the longest Filipino world champion in the light flyweight division.
 On November 13, 2010, Manny Pacquiao entered the Guinness Book of World Records for being the first ever boxer to win eight world titles in eight (8) different divisions (see also Octuple Champion) by defeating Mexican Antonio Margarito via 12-round unanimous decision to claim the vacant WBC light middleweight championship.
+Pacquiao was also is credited as the user of an advanced punching technique called "Manila Ice" which was invented by Freddie Roach proudly for him and became one of his powerful arsenal on his matches.

 Philippines' popular ring officials

 The Philippines has produced respected ring officials.
 Referee Carlos "Sonny" Padilla officiated the famous "Thrilla in Manila" match between Muhammad Ali and Joe Frazier in 1975.
 He worked as third man in the ring in many big matches for over 25 years.

 In 2012, the World Boxing Council awarded Rey Danseco the Judge of the Year.
-He received the accolade in a rite held during the 50th Annual WBC Convention at the Grand Oasis Hotel in Cancun, Mexico.
+He received the accolade in a rite held during the 50th Annual WBC Convention at the Grand Oasis Hotel in Cancún, Mexico.
 To date, Danseco is the only Asian boxing ring official to win an award of such magnitude.
 He is also a multiple Judge of the Year awardee in the Philippines until he moved to the US in 2012.